sampocs/chestnut/README.md

     * For some reason, this was needed in to build the app but threw an error when trying to build an Archive
 * Confirm build version on main screen
 * Create an Archive
-    * Select device in the target bar at the top
+    * Connect your device and select it from the target bar at the top
     * Go to `Product` -> `Archive`

+## Distributing via USB
 * Click `Distribute App` and then `Ad Hoc`
 * Use Apple Configurator 2 to upload the `.ipa` file to the device

+## Distributing via TestFlight
+* Click `Distribute App` and then `App Store Connect`
+* Click `Upload`
+* It will take ~15 minutes for the new build to show up in `apple.developer.com`
+    * When asked whether the app uses encryption, select "no"